Diabetic foot ulcer: Prevention

 Steps to prevent diabetic foot ulcers include frequent review by a foot specialist and multidisciplinary team, good foot hygiene, diabetic socks and shoes, as well as avoiding injury.
 Foot-care education combined with increased surveillance can reduce the incidence of serious foot lesions.

-There is no high quality researches that evaluate complex intervention of combining two or more preventive strategies in preventing diabetic foot ulcer.
+There is no high-quality researches that evaluate the complex intervention of combining two or more preventive strategies in preventing diabetic foot ulcer.

 Monitoring and prediction

-People with loss of feeling in their feet should inspect their feet on a daily basis, to ensure that there are no wounds starting to develop.
+People with loss of feeling in their feet should inspect their feet on a daily basis to ensure that there are no wounds starting to develop.
 Monitoring a person's feet can help in predicting the likelihood of developing ulcers.

-A common method for this is using a special thermometer to look for spots on the foot that have higher temperature which indicate the possibility of an ulcer developing.
+A common method for this is using a special thermometer to look for spots on the foot that have a higher temperature, which indicate the possibility of an ulcer developing.
 At the same time there is no strong scientific evidence supporting the effectiveness of at-home foot temperature monitoring.

 The current guideline in the United Kingdom recommends collecting 8-10 pieces of information for predicting the development of foot ulcers.
 A simpler method proposed by researchers provides a more detailed risk score based on three pieces of information (insensitivity, foot pulse, previous history of ulcers or amputation).
-This method is not meant to replace people regularly checking their own feet but complement it.
+This method is not meant to replace people regularly checking their own feet, but to complement it.

 Footwear

 Diabetic shoes, insoles and socks are personalised products that relieve pressure on the foot in order to prevent ulcers.
 The evidence for special footwear to treat foot ulcers is poor but their effectiveness for prevention is well-established.
 Design features of footwear that are effective in reducing pressure are arch supports, cushioned cut-outs around points at risk of damage, and cushioning at the ball of the foot.
-Technology for measuring the pressure within the shoes is recommended during designing diabetic footwear.
+Technology for measuring the pressure within the shoes is recommended during the design of diabetic footwear.

 People with loss of feeling in their feet should not walk around barefoot, but use proper footwear at all times.